The bi-dimensional Directed IDLA forest: Introduction

 which actually is a tree (since each vertex of $\Z^2$ may only be added once) rooted at the origin.
 The lower bound for the shape theorem specifies that its edge set spans the whole set $\Z^2$.

-The first question about the random tree $\TT_\infty$ concerns the existence of (many) infinite branches with asymptotic directions (of course, by compactness, $\TT_\infty$ contains at least one infinite branch).
+The first question about the random tree $\TT_\infty$ concerns the existence of (many) infinite branches with asymptotic directions {(it is clear that $\TT_\infty$ contains at least one infinite branch since the degree of each of its vertices is a.s.\,bounded)}.
 In \cite{HN01}, Howard and Newman have developed an efficient strategy leading to such results.
 The key point would be to prove that the fluctuations of the branch in $\TT_{\infty}$ joining the origin to a given vertex $z\in\Z^2$ w.r.t.\,the segment $[0,z]$ (in $\R^2$) are negligible w.r.t.\,$| z|_2$, where $|\cdot|_2$ denotes the Euclidean norm in $\R^2$.
 In this case, the tree $\TT_\infty$ is said \textit{straight}.
 Although one might strongly conjecture such a result (especially because fluctuations in the shape theorem are logarithmic), it is difficult to prove it for several reasons.
 First, any branch $\gamma$ of the IDLA tree $\TT_{\infty}$ is not produced by a single particle but by many particles, each of them adding exactly one edge depending on the shape of the current aggregate.
-Secondly, the radial character of $\TT_\infty$ (its branches are directed to the origin) prevents its distribution to satisfy any useful invariance properties.
+Secondly, the radial character of $\TT_\infty$ (its branches are directed to the origin) prevents its distribution to satisfy {many} useful invariance properties.